- May. 13 2020

 As an entrepreneur spinning multiple plates, I fell deeper into disarray and began to feel terribly encumbered.
 It took me a long while to realize that there was a giant hole where my yoga practice used to be, and an even longer while to find an instructor and a studio that would properly fill that void.

-Now that I’ve resumed my place on the mat, I realize just how valuable yoga can be for gym enthusiasts, and how often it is overlooked.
+Now that I’ve resumed my place on the yoga mat, I realize just how valuable yoga can be for gym enthusiasts, and how often it is overlooked.
 I also found that practicing yoga now, as an advanced lifter, has far more benefits than I had even been aware of 12 years ago when I took my first yoga class.

 So, if you happen to be a gym-junkie who loves to deadlift, hip thrust and kettlebell swing your glutes into submission, this list is for YOU.